Analyzing Viemed Healthcare (VMD) and The Competition

-Viemed Healthcare (NASDAQ: VMD) is one of 27 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it contrast to its peers?
-We will compare Viemed Healthcare to similar businesses based on the strength of its dividends, institutional ownership, analyst recommendations, valuation, earnings, risk and profitability.
+Viemed Healthcare (NASDAQ: VMD) is one of 27 publicly-traded companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it compare to its rivals?
+We will compare Viemed Healthcare to similar businesses based on the strength of its earnings, risk, analyst recommendations, dividends, profitability, institutional ownership and valuation.

-This table compares Viemed Healthcare and its peers revenue, earnings per share (EPS) and valuation.

 Analyst Ratings

-This is a summary of current ratings for Viemed Healthcare and its peers, as provided by MarketBeat.
+This is a breakdown of current ratings for Viemed Healthcare and its rivals, as reported by MarketBeat.com.

 |Sell Ratings